Alfresco/docs-alfresco/content-services/latest/config/databases.md

 * PostgreSQL
 * Microsoft SQL Server

 As good practice, when using an Amazon's Elastic Compute Cloud (EC2) environment, you may want to use Amazon's Simple Storage Service (S3) where an S3 bucket is used as a content store.
-See [Alfresco Content Connector for AWS S3](https://docs.alfresco.com/s3connector/concepts/s3-contentstore-overview.html)(#LINK) for more information.
+See [Alfresco Content Connector for AWS S3]({% link aws-s3/latest/index.md %}) for more information.

 Read the following sections to configure a database for Amazon RDS.